 A student must be given notice of his/her suspension and the reasons therefore, and the opportunity to respond to the charges against him/her prior to the suspension.
-The length of a suspension shall not exceed ten (10) days.
-Students who are suspended out of school will be provided with appropriate and available support services during the period of their suspension.
+The length of the suspension shall not exceed ten (10) days.
+Students suspended out of school will be provided with appropriate and available support services during their suspension period.
 A suspension may be appealed to the Board of Education.